milynch20/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .map returns values, .forEach simply calls a function on each element in an array.

 2. What is the difference between a function and a method?
+    A method is function that is a member of an object.

 3. What is closure?
+    When an inner function has access to outer function's variables.

 4. Describe the four rules of the 'this' keyword.
+    a.
+Window/Global Object Binding - When in global scope
+    b.
+Implicit Binding - Automatic
+    c.
+New Binding - Creating a new instance of an object
+    d.
+Explicit Binding - We control this

 5. Why do we need super() in an extended class?
+    It's used to tell a parent class' constructor to be concerned with the child's attributes.
+No need for Object.create(this, Class).

 ## Project Set up